theRAPTLab/gsgo/docs/00-dev-log.md

 With the scripting engine implemented, it is time to turn our attention to UX/UI.
 There has not been a lot of work on it since I started the script engine, so we are still starting from scratch.
 I am building out a sacrificial wireframe, based on Joshua's work!

+Meeting with Joshua and Ben about the vision.
+Joshua reminded us of a lot of cool ideas (my paraphrasing):

+>  GEMSTEP is not intended to be a replacement for Scratch and NetLogo, which are highly refined tools with their own strengths.

+> GEMSTEP's emphasis is on powerful foreground collaboration, using "modelling as a verb".
+Rather than create a simulation and turn it in, GEMSTEP models exist more in the moment of embodiment.
+The reasoning between students is done while they act things out, using GEMSTEP as the facilitator.
+Ideally, it enables fast iteration in a group over slow and deliberate coding in solitude.

+> For example: A group consists of two kids acting as agents in the simulated space making other agents react to them.
+At the same time, two other kids are making annotations on what they're doing on top of that.
+And then they can play back what happens.
+The "Model Run is the first class citizen", from 1-2 minutes in length.
+The interface should allow kids to "run it again" to try different things, and choose when to save them.
+The Play/Rewind/Pause/Record interface is envisioned to allow that (it could be something else).
+This reminds me of "live replay" recording in game streaming; recording is always happening, and you can choose to save the replay buffer if you have done something cool.

+NEXT STEPS from MEETING:

+* Joshua is going to produce a "stable" version of the thought document for us.
+* I am going to throw something together independently while Ben and Joshua work through it.
+* I am hoping to make significant progress this week in getting more interactive up and running.

+## WEDNESDAY - BURST 1/3

+Let's review Joshua's document and start fleshing out more controls.

+* I don't like the way I am overiding CSS in the components.
+There is a better way to do this but I forgot how MUI handles it.